llancruzz/time-quiz/README.md

 ## Testing

-The website has been tested by friends in different browsers ( Chorme, Firefox, Safari) and in different smarthphones, laptop and desktop.
-I have personally tested the site extensively with development tools to ensure that the site works responsively not only on mobile devices, but also on medium to large screens.
+The website has been tested by friends in different browsers ( Chrome, Firefox, Safari) and on different smartphones, laptops and desktops.
+I have personally tested the site extensively with development tools to ensure that the site works responsively not only on mobile devices but also on medium to large screens.
 This website is supports by resolutions Desktop(1600x992px and over), Laptop(1280x802px), Tablet(768x1024px), Mobile(320x480px).

 ### Feature Testing
  * The process included are as follows:
     * Home: Includes a button to start the quiz, a circle spinning and two questions to involve the users to do the quiz.
     * Quiz: Includes eight questions and four options.
 A progress bar will be filled according to the options selected by the user.
-    * Result: Incluedes the results about the personality's users.
-A button to return to the home page.
+    * Result: Includes the results about the personality's users.
+A button to, return to the home page.
     * The clock symbol above the progress bar is for visual design only.

 ### Fixed Issues
   * The official WC3 HTML Validator website showed an error in the HTML file as screenshot below.
 To fix this error I had to create a script function inside the file.
 The function only aims to click on the 'Start Quiz' button' and take you to another page.
-The same problem with the 'Test Again' button.
+The same problem is with the 'Test Again' button.
 Problem solved successfully.
 Therefore, all HTML files got 100% Validator without errors.

     * Error in index.html file fixed.
   ![Screenshot html index.html error](./assets/images/error-html.png)